 - If any columns are for LOB data types (text, ntext, image, and the new LOB types in SQL Server 2005 – varchar(max), nvarchar(max), varbinary(max), XML), then there’s a pointer stored in the data record which points to a text record on a different page (the root of a loose tree that stores the LOB value).
 Exceptions to this are when the schema has been set to store LOB columns ‘in-row’ when possible.
 This is when a LOB value is small enough to fit within the size limits of a data record.
 This is a performance benefit as selecting the LOB column does not require an extra IO to read the text record.

 - In SQL Server 2005, non-LOB variable length columns (e.g. varchar, sqlvariant) may also be stored ‘off-row’ as part of the row-overflow feature of having table rows longer than 8060 bytes.
 In this case the storage format is the same as for LOB values – a pointer in the data record pointing to a text record.

-- There is a difference to how the columns are laid out between heaps and clustered indexes - I'll cover that in a later post.
+- There is a difference to how the columns are laid out between heaps and clustered indexes

 - These are technically data records and are only present in a heap.

 - A forwarded record is a data record in a heap that was updated and was too large to fit in-place on its original page and so has been moved to another page.
 It contains a back-pointer to the forwarding record.

 - A forwarding record is left in its place and points to the new location of the record.
 It’s sometimes known as a forwarding-stub, as all it contains is the location of the real data record.

 - This is done to avoid having to update any non-clustered index records that point back directly to the original physical location of the record.